-5.2 Mission Design and Selection
+6.2 Mission Design and Selection

-Figure 5-4 shows that the total AOHIS mass variation contains signals at all frequencies.
-The hydrology (H) is dominant at low frequencies with periods near the annual and near annual (see Figure 5-6).
+Figure 6-4 shows that the total AOHIS mass variation contains signals at all frequencies.
+The hydrology (H) is dominant at low frequencies with periods near the annual (see Figure 6-6).
 The AOHIS is dominated at periods greater than 182 days by the hydrology signal, particularly those in the Amazon River basin.
 The atmosphere + ocean (AO) signal dominates the RMS at the higher frequencies (2 days < T < 182 days) and primarily acts over the high latitudes (the Arctic and Antarctic).